Roger Vadim: Film career

 Vadim began a relationship with a young Catherine Deneuve.
 She starred in a segment of the anthology film Tales of Paris (1962), which was written by Vadim and directed by Allegret.
 She starred in a film Vadim helped write and produce, And Satan Calls the Turns (1962), and was also in Vice and Virtue (1963), which Vadim directed.
 Vadim had another success writing and directing for Bardot, Love on a Pillow (1962), but found less favour with Nutty, Naughty Chateau (1963) starring Monica Vitti.

-Jane Fonda

 Vadim tried another adaptation of a classic erotic text, La Ronde (1964).
 He said at the time, "When I make a picture about relations between people, something erotic comes through; I can't help it!
 But sex has been an inspiration, the greatest inspiration, since art exists."
 One of the film's many stars was rising American actress Jane Fonda who began a romantic relationship with Vadim.
 Vadim devised a vehicle for Fonda, The Game Is Over (1966), based on a book by Émile Zola.
 Shot in French and English versions, it was very popular in France, though less so in the US.

-Dino de Laurentiis wanted Fonda to star in a science fiction sex comedy, Barbarella (1968) and she agreed provided Vadim could direct.
+Dino de Laurentiis wanted Fonda to star in a science fiction sex comedy, Barbarella (1968) and she agreed provided Vadim would direct.
 Following this he directed Fonda in a segment of the omnibus horror film Spirits of the Dead (1968) along with her brother Peter Fonda.
 During his marriage to Fonda, Vadim would accompany her back to the US periodically while she made movies there.
-He and Fonda broke up and Vadim directed Pretty Maids All in a Row (1971) for MGM, starring Rock Hudson and Angie Dickinson.
+He directed Pretty Maids All in a Row (1971) for MGM, starring Rock Hudson and Angie Dickinson.
 It was a commercial disappointment.